Airfield Operations Specialists

 Airfield Operations Specialists ensure the safe takeoff and landing of commercial and military aircraft.
 Duties include coordination between air-traffic control and maintenance personnel; dispatching; using airfield landing and navigational aids; implementing airfield safety procedures; monitoring and maintaining flight records; and applying knowledge of weather information.

-Airport Operations Managers with little to no experience tend to make between $26340 and $35880 while the more experienced ones make over $68540 per year.
+Airfield Operations Specialists with little to no experience tend to make between $27760 and $37310 while the more experienced ones can earn over $69720 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Airport Operations Manager is to move to a higher paying state like KY.
-Right now, the highest paying states for Airport Operations Managers are KY, NV, AK, CA and SC.
+One of the easiest ways to increase your salary as an Airfield Operations Specialist is to move to a higher paying state like NV.
+Right now, the highest paying states for Airfield Operations Specialists are NV, AZ, AK, PA and NJ.

-3 other factors that can increase your salary as An Airport Operations Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Airfield Operations Specialist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Airport Operations Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Airfield Operations Specialists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons